iknownothing15/LSTM_code_clone_dection/README.md

 ## Author's idle talk

-We comeplete it while doing our student project of Harbing Institution of Technology.
+We comeplete it while doing our student project of Harbing Institute of Technology.

 In our origin project, we wish to implement an CDLH base code clone dection AI model according to [this paper](https://dl.acm.org/doi/10.5555/3172077.3172312)